metaapi/metaapi-copyfactory-javascript-sdk/readme.md

 - monitor trading history
 - calculate trade copying commissions for account managers
 - support portfolio strategies as trading signal source, i.e. the strategies which include signals of several other strategies (also known as combos on some platforms)
+- webhooks for external systems to create trading signals on strategies

 Please note that trade copying to MT5 netting accounts is not supported in the current API version